Poltava Oblast: Points of interest

+Other points of interest include the site of the Battle of Poltava and the Bilsk hillfort.
+Opishnia is a centre for the production of decorative ceramics and is the location of the National Museum-Reserve of Ukrainian Pottery.

 Economy

 Industry

 The oblast is a center of Ukraine's oil and natural gas industry, with many wells and pipelines situated here.
 There is a major oil refinery plant in the city of Kremenchuk.
 Important iron ore processing facilities also present.
 In general, there are 374 large industrial organization and 618 small industrial organizations.

 Agriculture

 In 1999 the gross grain yield was about 14,529 thousand tons, sugar beets – 1,002,900 tons, sunflower seeds – 166,200 tons, potatoes – 279,900 tons.
 The oblast also produced 120,500 tons of meat, 645,900 tons of milk and 423,200,00 eggs.
 At the beginning of 1999 there were 1,311 registered farms in the region.

 Administrative divisions

-The oblast is divided into 25 districts, 5 cities, 21 urban villages, and 1862 villages.
+The oblast is divided into 4 districts and 60 hromadas.